-What are the best free things to do in an amazing city like Lisbon which is known as the city that rests on seven hills and is bathed by the Tagus river, blessed with beautiful old neighbourhoods?
-Our local editor Rita from Lisbon picked the best free things to do in Lisbon.
+What are the best free things to do in an amazing city like Lisbon which rests on seven hills and is blessed with beautiful old neighbourhoods?
+Our local editor Rita has picked some of her favourites.
 Take a look!

 Photo credit: fedee P